RJamesJers/Predicting-Wages-using-R/README.md

 - Square Root Transformations

 Analysis:
-- Creatng Correlation Table to see what variables were significant
+- Creating Correlation Table to see what variables were significant
 - Splitting data into Train and Test Samples
 - Training Model and Test Validation performance
 - Dropping insignificant variables to improve Model Performance